 You just need to know how to harness its power.

-A newsletter is sent out to people that have signed up as a subscriber to receive marketing information from a particular person or company.
-That should be the first indication into the type of content to include in a newsletter.
+Newsletters are sent out to people that have signed up as a subscriber for marketing information from a particular person or company.

-For example, if someone signs up to a newsletter from a food blogger, they wouldn’t expect to receive updates about computer software – unless it had a connection to food.
-The content has to be relevant to the receiver’s interests, otherwise they will quickly hit the unsubscribe button.
+For example, if someone subscribes to a newsletter from a food blogger but receives information about computer software instead, they will probably hit the unsubscribe button.

 - Q&A’s with members of the team or other influential people in the industry.

 - Introductions to recent blog posts and links to landing pages.

 - Special offers unique to subscribers.

 - Comment and opinion on industry developments to establish thought leadership.